tlwilliams895/curriculum-docs/src/guide/style.rst

 ``python``, ``csharp``, ``html``, ``css``, ``js``, and ``sql``.
 A `full list of supported languages <http://pygments.org/languages/>`__ is available.
-To find the language identifier for a supported language, refer to the "Short name" property of the language’s lexer from the `full list of Pygments lexers <http://pygments.org/docs/lexers/>`__.
+To find the language identifier for a supported language, refer to the "Short name" property of the language's lexer from the `full list of Pygments lexers <http://pygments.org/docs/lexers/>`__.

 For terminal/shell commands, no language identifier is used: